 The research behind the product

-We open source the tools we build to solve hard problems in AI.
-These projects power what we do at Parslee—and they're free for anyone to use.
+We share the research and tooling we build to solve hard problems in AI.
+These projects power what we do at Parslee — most are fully open source; some ship as freely-available binaries with public docs.

 View on GitHubStateBench